ba-st/GitHub-setup/templates/README.md

 [![Build Status](https://travis-ci.com/<OWNER>/<REPO_NAME>.svg?branch=<DEFAULT_BRANCH>)](https://travis-ci.com/<OWNER>/<REPO_NAME>)
 [![Coverage Status](https://coveralls.io/repos/github/<OWNER>/<REPO_NAME>/badge.svg?branch=<DEFAULT_BRANCH>)](https://coveralls.io/github/<OWNER>/<REPO_NAME>?branch=<DEFAULT_BRANCH>)

 Why would I care about this thing?
-When to use, for whom is designed, when not to use.
+When to use it?
+For whom is it designed?
+When not to use it?

 ## License

 - The code is licensed under [MIT](LICENSE).
 - The documentation is licensed under [CC BY-SA 4.0](http://creativecommons.org/licenses/by-sa/4.0/).